dubrowin/AWS-Reasonable-Account-Defaults/README.md

 - "events:ListTargetsByRule*",

 These actions are used by 2 of the Lambdas in order to check for CloudTrail Trails in all the enabled regions and to push Event Bridge rules to collect events on CloudWatch Log Group creation and S3 Bucket creation.

+## Costs

+The resources deployed should have little to no costs.
+The Lambdas only run occassionally and therefore should not incur a cost under normal load and usage.
+The Budgets and Cost Anomaly Detection should also not incur costs.
+The CloudTrail that gets created should not have a direct cost since it should be the 1 Trail which supplied under the Free Tier.
+However, I have seen during my testing, S3 request costs for the CloudTrail logs being pushed into S3.
+In my test account, I saw up to $0.02 per day.

 ## Next Steps
 - ~~Have an option for non-student/non-free-tier accounts that splits out the fixed budget and cost anomaly detector thresholds~~ - Done